danbrakeley/frog/README.md

 Anchors require an ANSI-compatible terminal connected to the output.

-To add an anchored Logger, call `frog.AddAnchor()` and pass in an existing Logger.
-Frog will walk up the chain of parent/child Loggers until it finds a Logger that also implements the AnchorAdder inteface.
-If it finds one, it calls that object's AddLogger on that interface, and if it doesn't, it wraps the passed in Logger in a NoAnchorLogger and returns that.
-The NoAnchorLogger ensures that the behavior is identical to the caller, so that the resulting Logger chain is of a consistent depth.
-NoAnchorLogger supports SetMinLevel, just like AnchorLogger does.
+To add an anchored Logger, call `frog.AddAnchor()` and pass in an existing Logger, and it will return a Logger whose Transient log lines will target a newly created anchored line.

+Behind the scenes, `AddAnchor` is looking to see if the given Logger or any of its ancestors implement the AnchorAdder interface.
+Currently `Buffered` is the only included Logger that supports anchors, and its AddAnchor returns an instance of `AnchoredLogger` that wraps the given Logger.
+If their is no Buffered/AnchorAdder in the ancestry, then it will use `NoAnchorLogger` instead.

+Anchored lines are drawn to the terminal using ANSI escape codes for manipulating the cursor.
+Because the Buffered logger serializes logging from any number of goroutines, it provides a safe environment in which to manipulate cursor position temporarily, and to re-draw anchored lines as needed when they get blown away by non-Transient log lines.

-Once you have a Logger returned from `frog.AddAnchor()`, sending a Transient log line will have special behavior that involves moving the cursor down to a previously established line in the output, overwriting any existing line, then returning the cursor back up, ready to handle any new log lines like normal.
-Sending a Verbose, Info, Warning, or Error log line will not alter the anchored line, and instead will output the line as if the line had been sent directly to the anchor's parent Logger.
+Note that sending a Verbose, Info, Warning, or Error log line via an AnchoredLogger will not target the anchored line, but will log the results as if you had sent the log lines through the parent that was passed into `frog.AddAnchor` in the first place.

-Anchored lines are remembered and redraw as more output is logged above them, so that they always show up at the bottom of the output.
-If you are done with an anchored line and wish to delete it and stop re-drawing it, then call `frog.RemoveAnchor()`, passing in the Logger that was originally returned from `AddAnchor`.
-This is optional, and calling `Close()` on a RootLogger that has active anchored lines will remove those lines and clean up the output before `Close()` returns.
+When you are done with an anchored line and wish to have it stop redrawing itself at the bottom of the output, just call `frog.RemoveAnchor()` on the logger that was returned from `frog.AddAnchor`.
+At that point you can keep using the logger if you wish, or discard it.

+Calling `RemoveAnchor` is optional.

 You are free to `AddAnchor` and `RemoveAnchor` at any time and in any order.

-The code that generated the example output above is in [cmd/anchors/main.go](cmd/anchors/main.go).
+The code that generated the example shown output is here: [cmd/anchors/main.go](cmd/anchors/main.go), but the core of what it is doing is:

-Here's a TL;DR on that code:

 ```go
 func main() {